-Serving Greenwich, Darien, Westport, Westchester, and Surrounding Areas in Connecticut and New York
+Exposure Therapy in Greenwich, Darien, Westport, Westchester, and Surrounding Areas in Connecticut and New York.

-What is exposure therapy?
-Exposure therapy is a type of CBT that is the most effective for anxiety and obsessive-compulsive related disorders.
-In fact, it is often referred to as the “gold-standard” of psychological treatments for various anxiety disorders, as it is the most effective approach.
-The goal of exposure therapy is to reduce avoidance of feared situations, which ultimately leads to reduction in anxiety about these situations.
-This treatment causes short-term anxiety, but ultimately reduces anxiety in the long-term.
+Exposure therapy is a type of CBT that is the most effective for anxiety and obsessive-compulsive-related disorders.
+In fact, it is often referred to as the “gold standard” of psychological treatments for various anxiety disorders, as it is the most effective approach.
+The goal of exposure therapy is to reduce avoidance of feared situations, which ultimately leads to a reduction in anxiety about these situations.
+This treatment causes short-term anxiety but ultimately reduces anxiety in the long term.